jamesrp13/Alarm/README.md

 2. Below your protocol, create an `extension AlarmScheduler`.
 In there, you can rewrite the two protocol functions but also give them function bodies.
 3. Your `scheduleLocalNotification(alarm: Alarm)` function should create an instance of a UILocalNotification, give it an alert title, alert body, and fire date.
 You will also need to set it's `category` property to something unique (hint: the unique identifier we put on each alarm object is pretty unique).
 It should also be set to repeat at one day intervals.
 You will then need to schedule this local notification with the application's shared application.
 4. Your `cancelLocalnotification(alarm: Alarm)` function will need to get all of the application's scheduled notifications using `UIApplication.sharedApplication.scheduledLocalNotifications`.
 This will give you an array of local notifications.
 You can loop through them and cancel the local notifications whose category matches the alarm using `UIApplication.sharedApplication.cancelLocalNotification(notification: notification)`.
 5. Now go to your list view controller and detail view controller and make them conform to the `AlarmScheduler` protocol.
 Notice how the compiler does not make you implement the schedule and cancel functions from the protocol.
-This is because by adding an extension to the procol, we have created the implementation of these functions for all classes that conform to the protocol.
+This is because by adding an extension to the protocol, we have created the implementation of these functions for all classes that conform to the protocol.
 6. Go to your `AlarmListTableViewController`.
 In your `switchCellSwitchValueChanged` function you will need to schedule a notification if the switch is being turned on, and cancel the notification if the switch is being turned off.
 You will also need to cancel the notification when you delete an alarm.
 7. Go to your `AlarmDetailTableViewController`.
 Your `enableButtonTapped` action will need to either schedule or cancel a notification depending on its state, and will also need to call your `AlarmController.sharedInstance.toggleEnabled(alarm: Alarm)` function if it isn't being called already.
 Your `saveButtonTapped` will need to schedule a notification when saving a brand new alarm, and will need to cancel and re-set a notification when saving existing alarms (this is because the user may have changed the time for the alarm).